Get started with Docker for MacEstimated reading time: 18 minutes

 Reset to factory defaults - Choose this option to reset all options on Docker for Mac to its initial state, the same as when it was first installed.

-You can uninstall Docker for Mac from the command line with this command:
+Alternatively, you can uninstall Docker for Mac from the command line with this

 <DockerforMacPath> --uninstall.
 If Docker is installed in the default